Kostyonki–Borshchyovo: Kostenki-14

 The Kostenki-14 genome represents early evidence for the separation of Europeans and East Asian lineages.
-It was found to have a close relationship to both "Mal'ta boy" (24 ka) of south-east Siberia (Ancient North Eurasian) and to the later Mesolithic hunter-gatherers of Europe and western Siberia, as well as with a basal population ancestral to Early European Farmers, but not to East Asians.
+He was found to have a close relationship to both Paleolithic European and Siberian hunter-gatherers, such as the Sungir specimens from western Russia, the Peștera Muierii woman (34 kya) in Romania, or the "Mal'ta boy" (24 kya) of south-east Siberia (Ancient North Eurasian) and to the later Mesolithic hunter-gatherers of Europe (Western Hunter-Gatherer) and western Siberia, as well as with a basal population ancestral to Early European Farmers, but not to East Asians.
+Kostenki-14 showed that the main ancestral components of contemporary Europeans were likely already genetically differentiated and related at least 36,200 years ago, with the modern European genomic structure dating back to the Upper Paleolithic.
+Kostenki-14 had some level of ancient Neanderthal admixture, which has been dated as going back to circa 54,000 BP.

 Volcanic ash

-A layer of Campanian volcanic ash from about 45,000 years ago has been found above some of the finds, showing that humans inhabited the site before this.
+A layer of Campanian volcanic ash, earlier dated to about 45,000 years ago, has been found above some of the finds, showing that humans inhabited the site before this.

-The Campanian Ignimbrite eruption of the Phlegraean Fields volcano occurred about 39 kya.
+Currently, the Campanian Ignimbrite eruption of the Phlegraean Fields volcano is dated to about 39 kya.
 The explosion of 500 km3 ignimbrite was the largest in the last 200,000 years of European history.